-9.1.
-For any television or cinema advert, pricing information does not need to be displayed for services which are free, or which are billed at standard rates.
+- 9.1.
+For any television or cinema advert, pricing information does not need to be displayed for services which are free or which are billed at standard rates, provided that the mobile network operator does not prescribe any specific advice of charge requirements.
 For all other services, pricing information for the service must be shown on the screen for the entire duration of the advert.
-Pricing information must be clearly and prominently displayed adjacent to the call-to-action.
+Pricing information must be clearly and prominently displayed adjacent to the call-to-action. - 9.2.

-9.2.
 There must not be any intervening text or images between the call-to-action and the pricing information.
 Pricing information must be legible, horizontal and presented in a way that does not require close examination.
 Pricing information must not be obscured by any other information.
 Pricing information must not be animated.

-9.3.
+- 9.3.
 For any television or cinema advert, the minimum terms and conditions for the use of the service must be shown on the screen for the entire duration of the advert.
 The minimum terms and conditions must be clearly displayed at the bottom of the screen.
 They must be legible, horizontal, and not obscured by any other information.
-They must be static and may not scroll across the screen.

-9.4.
-The minimum terms and conditions displayed on any television or cinema advert must include at least the following information:

-(b) a link to a web page where the full terms and conditions for the service are available, and an indication that that link leads to the terms and conditions.
+They must be static and may not scroll across the screen. - 9.4.
+The minimum terms and conditions displayed on any television or cinema advert must include at least the following information: - (a) a customer support number, and - (b) a link to a web page where the full terms and conditions for the service are available, and an indication that that link leads to the terms and conditions.